 Mop Away the Soil

 Dip a mop into the cleaning solution and wring out most of the moisture.
+Or, use a system like the Libman Tornado Spin Mop System that removes excess moisture without wringing.
 The mop should not be dripping, just damp.
 Start at one corner of the room, leaving yourself an exit point.
 Rinse and wring your mop frequently as dirt is transferred from the floor to the mop.